Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 unique identifier and a string "name."
 This was borne out of a basic desire: I don't want to trace 'X5D0-A5' through a set of log files when building a neural stack!
 To solve this, my initial work took the brilliant NameDB from Kyle MacLeod and paired it with the wonderful Internet SurnameDB, allowing me to randomly create _human_ names based entirely off of a real and practical dataset.
-The trouble with this is that the names aren't always, well, _simple_ to hold in memory - a challenge that many creatives before me typically solved with clever pairings of words.
-For instance, `343 Guilty Spark` `Johnny 5` `Hal 9000` `ED-209` or `Unit-X` - these _also_ gave a thematic element to the lineage of an identifier, with Halo's idea of "moral adjective + abstract noun" resonating well: `Enduring Bias` and `Exuberant Witness` _immediately_ strike the tone of a computed intelligence residing within a bounded space.
+The trouble with this is that the names aren't always, well, _simple_ - a challenge many creatives before me typically solved through clever pairings of words and numbers.
+For instance, `343 Guilty Spark` `Johnny 5`
+`Hal 9000` `ED-209` or `Unit-X` - these _also_ gave a thematic element to the lineage of an identifier, with Halo's idea of "moral adjective + abstract noun" resonating well: `Enduring Bias` and `Exuberant Witness` _immediately_ strike the tone of a computed intelligence residing within a bounded space.